rrothenb/the-first-daughter/Research/Samyaza's Narrative Voice - Autism + CPTSD Characteristics.md

+# Samyaza's Narrative Voice - Autism + CPTSD Characteristics

 ## Overview: The Intersection

-Samyaza is writing from post-apocalyptic isolation about catastrophic trauma he witnessed millennia ago.
+Samyaza is writing from millennia of isolation about catastrophic loss.
 He is:
 - **Autistic** (high-functioning, pre-modern diagnosis era)
-- **CPTSD survivor** (witnessed the flood, lost everyone, millennium of isolation)
+- **CPTSD survivor** (lost everyone he loved, learned of their fate centuries later, millennia of isolation)
 - **Writing as attempt at meaning-making** (systematic effort to process the unprocessable)

-The combination creates a unique narrative voice where literal, systematic thinking collides with fragmented traumatic memory.
+The combination creates a unique narrative voice where literal, systematic thinking collides with grief, guilt, and the horror of reconstructed knowledge.

+### The Nature of His Trauma

+**Critical distinction:** Samyaza did not witness the flood.
+He was imprisoned before or during it—bound in the valleys of the earth, unable to see, unable to help, unable to know what was happening.

+He learned what happened to Awan and everyone he loved **centuries later**, through the Spanish mission system, when friars taught biblical stories to indigenous converts and Samyaza—existing on the margins, passing as one of the displaced—finally heard Genesis read aloud.

+This creates a different but equally devastating form of trauma:
+- **The not-knowing**: Centuries of uncertainty about what happened
+- **The secondhand horror**: Learning the details from texts written by the perpetrator (God) and his apologists
+- **The reconstruction**: His autistic mind obsessively piecing together what must have happened from fragmentary, biased sources
+- **The powerlessness**: He could not warn them, could not save them, could not even witness their deaths
+- **The framing**: The texts that told him what happened also told him it was *righteous*—that everyone he loved deserved to die

 ---